jakekreppel/jakekreppel/README.md

 # Hi, I'm Jake Kreppel 👋

 ## 📊 Data Analyst Portfolio
-I specialize in the full data lifecycle—from automated extraction to business intelligence and visualization.
+I specialize in the full data lifecycle, from automated extraction to business intelligence and visualization.

 ### 🚀 Featured Projects